-- 1. How much fun did you have writing your traditional short story at school before the field trip to the University of Alberta? (circle): not much some auite a bit a huge amount none 2.
-How much fun did you have learning to write an interactive story during your field trip to the University of Alberta? (circle): a huge amount not much none some quite a bit 3.
-How much fun did you have writing your own interactive story at school after the field trip to the University of Alberta? (circle): not much quite a bit a huge amount none some - 4.
-Would you like to write more traditional short stories in school (circle): no yes - 5.
-Would you like to write more interactive stories in school (circle): no yes
+1. How much fun did you have writing your traditional short story at school before the field trip to the University of Alberta? (circle): none not much some quite a bit a huge amount

+- 2. How much fun did you have learning to write an interactive story during your field trip to the University of Alberta? (circle): none not much some quite a bit a huge amount - 3.
+How much fun did you have writing your own interactive story at school after the field trip to the University of Alberta? (circle): none not much some quite a bit a huge amount - 4.
+Would you like to write more traditional short stories in school (circle): - no yes - 5.
+Would you like to write more interactive stories in school (circle):

+no yes